Slide background

 Maximum Group Size: 14 guests

-Pickup: Meet at the Hawaii Forest and Trail Kona location at 10:30am, or pickup in the Waikoloa Beach area around 11am.
-This is the schedule for the "twilight" version of this tour.
-If lava glow is no longer visible at twilight, the tour will switch to the "day schedule" which starts at 7:30am.
+Pickup: Meet at the Hawaii Forest and Trail Kona location at 7:30am, or pickup in the Waikoloa Beach area around 8am.
+This is the schedule for the "daytime" version of this tour.
+If lava glow is visible at twilight, the tour may switch to the "twilight schedule" which starts at 10:30am.

 What to Wear: Comfortable walking shoes, long pants, and a light jacket.
 Close toed shoes are required.

-Gear Provided: Day packs, flashlight and helmet (for the lava tube), walking sticks, and rain ponchos (if needed)
+Gear Provided: Day packs, walking sticks, and rain ponchos (if needed)

 Tour Includes: Meals, beverages, National Park entrance fees, water